BCL10: Function

-Bcl10 was identified by its translocation in a case of mucosa-associated lymphoid tissue (MALT) lymphoma.
+BCL10 was identified by its translocation in a case of mucosa-associated lymphoid tissue (MALT) lymphoma.
 The protein encoded by this gene contains a caspase recruitment domain (CARD), and has been shown to activate NF-κB.
 This protein is reported to interact with other CARD and coiled coil domain containing proteins including CARD9, -10, -11 and -14, which are thought to function as upstream regulators in NF-κB signaling.
 This protein is found to form a complex with the paracaspase MALT1, a protein encoded by another gene known to be translocated in MALT lymphoma.
-MALT1 and Bcl10 thought to synergize in the activation of NF-κB, and the deregulation of either of them may contribute to the same pathogenetic process that leads to the malignancy.
-Bcl10 is evolutionary conserved since cnidaria and has been shown to be functionally conserved all the way back to zebrafish.
-Notably, just like the upstream CARD-CC family, Bcl10 is absent in insects and nematodes, and the correlated phylogenetic distribution of Bcl10 and CARD-CC proteins indicate a conserved complex.
+MALT1 and BCL10 thought to synergize in the activation of NF-κB, and the deregulation of either of them may contribute to the same pathogenetic process that leads to the malignancy.
+BCL10 is evolutionary conserved since cnidaria and has been shown to be functionally conserved all the way back to zebrafish.
+Notably, just like the upstream CARD-CC family, BCL10 is absent in insects and nematodes, and the correlated phylogenetic distribution of BCL10 and CARD-CC proteins indicate a conserved complex.

 Interactions

-BCL10 has been shown to interact with:
+BCL10 has been shown to interact with these proteins: